ruby/www.ruby-lang.org/en/news/_posts/2019-04-20-ruby-2-7-0-preview1-released.md

 Some multithread Ruby programs may cause memory fragmentation, leading to high memory usage and degraded speed.

-This introduces `GC.compact` method for compacting the heap.
+The `GC.compact` method is introduced for compacting the heap.
 This function compacts live objects in the heap so that fewer pages may be used, and the heap may be more CoW friendly. [#15626](https://bugs.ruby-lang.org/issues/15626)

 Known issues: It may cause Segmentation Fault if MJIT is enabled.
 Please avoid to use both Compaction GC and MJIT at the same time.